If you have injured your ankle and it requires a brace, then finding the right one that fits with your shoes can be a challenge.

 Wearing the right pair of shoes starts with choosing a pair that is right for your feet.

-Just because you need an ankle brace does not mean they need for the shoes has changed.
+Just because you need an ankle brace does not mean the need for the shoes has changed.

 They must still be properly fitted, provide good support, and be comfortable if you want to maintain the health and protection of your feet.